Orthogonal Fold & Cut: Orthogonal Fold Punch

 \subsection{Solving Orthogonal Fold \& Punch}

 With Lemma~\ref{lem:orthogonal align} at our disposal, it is straightforward to characterize the solvable hole patterns for orthogonal fold \& punch.

 \begin{theorem} An instance of orthogonal fold \& punch is solvable if and only if the set of holes is a combinatorial rectangle.
-That is, the set of holes can be written as $X\times Y$, where $X$ and $Y$ are finite sets of horizontal and vertical coordinates, respectively. \end{theorem}
+That is, the set of holes must be of the form $X\times Y$, where $X$ and $Y$ are finite sets of horizontal and vertical coordinates, respectively. \end{theorem}

 \begin{proof} Suppose the set of holes is $X\times Y$.
 We solve the instance by solving $X$ and $Y$ separately as instances of 1D fold \& cut.
 That is, we put a vertical crease at the midpoint between consecutive elements of $X$, and a horizontal crease at the midpoint between consecutive elements of $Y$.
-This aligns exactly the vertical lines at positions in $X$ and the horizontal lines at positions in $Y$, so it aligns exactly the points in $X\times Y$.
+These creases align exactly the vertical lines at positions in $X$ and the horizontal lines at positions in $Y$, so they align exactly the points in $X\times Y$.

 Now suppose an instance of orthogonal fold \& punch is solvable, and let $X$ and $Y$ be the sets of horizontal and vertical coordinates of points, respectively.
 Let $x\in X$ and $y\in Y$.
 Let $(x,y^\prime)$ and $(x^\prime,y)$ be holes; these exist by the definitions of $X$ and $Y$.
 The folded state aligns $(x,y^\prime)$ and $(x^\prime,y)$, so by Lemma~\ref{lem:orthogonal align} it also aligns $(x,y)$ with them.
 Thus $(x,y)$ must also be a hole, so the set of holes is all of $X\times Y$. \end{proof}